ovh/docs/pages/platform/kubernetes-k8s/configuring-oidc-provider-config/guide.en-gb.md

 ## Warning

 > [!warning]
-> Several elementary validations are made (e.g. on provider URL, CA content and required claims) but if you misconfigure your OIDC provider, errors will be logged by the Kubernetes API Server, and thus only visible through the cluster's audit logs on the OVHCloud Manager.
+> Several elementary validations are made (e.g. on provider URL, CA content and required claims) but if you misconfigure your OIDC provider, errors will be logged by the Kubernetes API Server, and thus only visible through the cluster's audit logs in the OVHcloud Control Panel.

 ## Instructions